 On December 22, 2008, CRLLC entered into a second amendment to its outstanding first priority credit facility.
 In connection with this amendment, the Company paid approximately \$8,522,000 of lender and third party costs.
 This amendment was within the scope of the accounting standards relating to the modification of debt instruments by debtors as well as accounting standards related to the accounting for changes in the line-of-credit or revolving debt arrangements by debtors.
 In accordance with these standards, the Company recorded a loss on the extinguishment of debt of \$4,681,000 associated with the lender fees incurred on the first priority credit facility long-term debt and also recorded an additional loss on a portion of the previously deferred financing costs of \$5,297,000, originally recorded in connection with the first priority credit facility, entered into on December 28, 2006.
 Total loss on extinguishment of debt recorded was \$9,978,000 for the year ended December 31, 2008.
-The remaining costs incurred of \$3,841,000 were deferred and are amortized as interest expense using the effective-interest amortization method for the first priority credit facility.
+The remaining costs incurred of \$3,841,000 were deferred and are amortized as interest expense using the effective-interest amortization method for the first priority credit facility long-term debt and the straight-line method for the first priority funded letter of credit and revolving credit facility.